The Perils of Pauline (1914 serial): Behind the scenes

 Much of the film was shot in Fort Lee, New Jersey, where many early film studios in America's first motion picture industry were based at the beginning of the 20th century.
 Scenes were also filmed in Pittsburgh, Pennsylvania and Staten Island, New York.
 The term "cliffhanger" may have originated with the series, owing to a number of episodes filmed on or around the New Jersey Palisades—though it is also likely to refer to situations in stories of this type where the hero or heroine is hanging from a cliff, seemingly with no way out, until the next episode or last-minute resolution.

 Pearl White performed most of her own stunts for the serial, but also was stunt doubled by a man.
 Filmed in the Adirondacks in New York, the stunt double rode a horse off a cliff into the lake below.
 Considerable risk was involved.
 In one incident, a balloon carrying White escaped and carried her across the Hudson River into a storm, before landing miles away.
 In another incident her back was permanently injured in a fall.

 One of the more famous scenes in the serial which depicted a curved railroad bridge was supposedly the Ingham Creek trestle in New Hope, Pennsylvania on the Reading Company's New Hope Branch (now the New Hope and Ivyland Railroad line).
-The trestle still stands, just off Ferry Street along a private driveway.
-Some even nickname it Pauline's Trestle.
-The railroad is a tourist attraction and offers rides from New Hope to Lahaska, Pennsylvania, crossing over the original trestle.
-Subsequent comparisons of the existing photographs of the train used in the episode, however, do not match the appearance of the locomotives in use by the New Hope-Ivyland railroad at the time.
-Also, the short scene in the serial involving the train did not involve a trestle, but simply showed a crook escaping by parachute from a plane but then falling directly in the path of a locomotive.
+The railroad is a tourist attraction today.
 Other supposed locations for the railroad scenes include the Belvidere-Delaware Railroad in Lambertville and Raven Rock, New Jersey and the Long Island Rail Road in the Hamptons on Long Island.
-It is unlikely that any of these stories are anything but legends as, again, there were no major scenes involving action with trains in the serial.
+These stories are likely legends since there were no major scenes involving action with trains in the serial.

-Milton Berle (1908–2002) claimed The Perils of Pauline as his first film appearance, playing the character of a young boy, though this has never been independently verified and is unlikely as no child characters appear in the serial.
+Milton Berle claimed The Perils of Pauline as his first film appearance, playing the character of a young boy, though this has never been independently verified and is unlikely as no child characters appear in the serial.
 The serial did mark one of the early credits for the cinematographer Arthur C. Miller, who was transferred to the project from the Pathé News department.